dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{< figure_resizing src="pistol.png">}}

 #### 🦸 YOLOv5 Object Detection Library
-Let's first install the YOLOv5 object detection library from Github.

 For this post, we are going to use a [forked version](https://github.com/neuralmagic/yolov5) of the YOLOv5 library that will allow us to do custom optimizations in the upcoming section.

 To install, run the following commands